Texas Advocacy Project, Inc.

 Additionally, we maintain an active outreach program which raises awareness, especially to at-risk groups like students.
 And our active training department brings vital information about legal rights of survivors and other important topics to advocates that work with survivors such as school administrations, law enforcement, military, health care providers, judges and prosecutors.

-We spread awareness and engage the community with our signature “Hope” outreach campaigns.
-Through Handbags for Hope, we work with Travis County Sheriff’s Department and collect purses from drop-off locations all across the state.
-Each handbag is fitted with a discreet tag with our Legal Line (1-800-374-HOPE) and filled with legal information and economic empowerment pamphlets.
-The purses are delivered to shelters across Texas in time for kids to give them to their moms on Mother’s Day.
+We spread awareness and engage the community with our signature Hope outreach campaigns.
+Through Handbags for Hope, partner with businesses across the state to collect purses, totes, and diaper bags.
+Each bag is fitted with a discreet tag with our Legal Line (800-374-HOPE) and filled with legal information and economic empowerment literature.
+The purses are delivered to partner shelters, crisis centers, and clinics across Texas for victims that walk through their doors.
 Backpacks for Hope is a similar campaign, but for collecting backpacks and school supplies for children in shelters, in time for the start of school.
-Holidays for Hope, is our gift collection drive for families nominated by our staff attorneys.
+Hope for the Holidays, is our gift collection drive for families nominated by our staff attorneys.
 And Teen Ambassadors of Hope is an innovative 6-month long campaign to provide training on healthy relationships, teen dating violence, positive social media presence, and leadership skills to teens.

 What are the organization's capabilities for doing this?